AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 - Performance efficiency
 - Lack of time

-In the example with the [`Magento\Catalog\Model\Product\Image\Cache`](#example-of-mutable-state-in-code) class, we can see performance benefits of reusing the `$data` property in context of a single request, but we should reset the state after the request.
+In the example with the [`Magento\Catalog\Model\Product\Image\Cache`](#example-of-mutable-state-in-code) class, we can see performance benefits of reusing the `$data` property in the context of a single request, but we should reset the state after the request.

-For this purpose we should implement the following:
+For this purpose, we should implement the following:

 ```php
 class Cache implements ResetAfterRequestInterface